 - dependsOn: All artifacts in the modeling ecosystem depend on a metamodel in general, whereas the kind of dependency has to be specialized for each kind of artifact, since the dependsOn relationship does not impose any constraints on the validity of this relationship between the metamodel and other modeling artifacts.
-This kind of relationship might not have a formalized representation, but can relate arbitrary artifacts to the metamodel in general, as for example GMF models (Di Ruscio et al., 2011).
-Consequently, the dependsOn relationship between artifacts in the ecosystem and is refined by other dependency relationships. - conformsTo: The most prominent refinement of the dependsOn relationship in a modeling ecosystem holds between a model and its according metamodel.
+This kind of relationship might not have a formalized representation, but can relate arbitrary artifacts to the metamodel in general, as for example GMF models1 (Di Ruscio et al., 2011).
+Consequently, the dependsOn relationship is the most generic dependency relationship between artifacts in the ecosystem and is refined by other dependency relationships. - conformsTo: The most prominent refinement of the dependsOn relationship in a modeling ecosystem holds between a model and its according metamodel.
 More strictly, a model conforms to a metamodel if only concepts that are defined in the metamodel are used, according to the rules and constraints specified in the metamodel (Schönböck et al., 2014), e.g., multiplicity constraints.
-Furthermore, metamodels themselves have to conform to their meta-metamodels, e.g., MOF (Object Management Group, 2011) or its open-source implementation Ecore as basis of the Eclipse Modeling Framework.
+Furthermore, metamodels themsourceDomainConformsTo and targetDomain-ConformsTo: Besides models, transformations play a vital role in MDE, since they are comparable in role and importance to compilers in high-level programming languages (Kappel et al., 2012).
+Model transformations take input models conforming to a source metamodel and generate output models conforming to a target metamodel (cf. Figure 2).
+The transformation itself has two different kinds of relationships to the source and target metamodels, respectively.
+First, the source-DomainConformsTo relationship states that in the source domain of the transformation definition only concepts from the source metamodel are permitted.
+In contrast, the targetDomainConformsTo relationships only holds, if in the target domain of the transformation definition concepts from the target metamodel are used, only.
+In this context, selves have to conform to their meta-metamodels, e.g., MOF (Object Management Group, 2011) or its open-source implementation Ecore as basis of the Eclipse Modeling Framework2.
 Moreover and as already highlighted in (Bézivin, 2005), model transformations themselves can be seen as models that conform to their respective transformation metamodels, e.g., the ATL metamodel (Jouault et al., 2008).
 Thus, an evolution of the metamodel has impact on the conformsTo relationship of all depending artifacts, which in response have to coevolve to re-establish a broken conformsTo relationship.